Colton-Bassett/nextpokedex/README.md

 ## Goals

-1. Build a simple, full-stack application
+1. Build a simple, full-stack application with Next.js
-2. Showcase the power and simplicity of server components and server actions by fetching from a database without useEffect, hooks, or other lifecycle React methods
+2. **Showcase the power and simplicity of server components and server actions by fetching from a database without useEffect, hooks, or other lifecycle React methods**
 3. Gain a deeper understanding of Next.js's static vs. dynamic and client side loading
 4. Explore a Next.js-inspired UI methodology
 5. Conduct an informal developer experience review using: Next.js, Vercel, Vercel Postgres, Radix Themes, and Tailwind